 The project is roughly equivalent to two 3-hour classes.
 As a guide, every hour spent in a graduate class should mean 3 hours of work outside of class.
-This means that you should be working on your project 20 to 25 hours per week for two summer semesters.
+This means that you can expect to be working on your project 20 to 25 hours per week for the summer semester.
 Using the MSF-FIN909-Agreement Form, develop a schedule and timeline of activities to be completed for the project and keep to the schedule.

 With direction from the project advisor, you will have weekly goals to meet toward completion of the project.
-Students will receive a grade of S(uperior), P(ass) or K(incomplete) for Summer I session as a measure of the progress you have made.
-A grade of K should be considered a warning that you are not on schedule to meet the final deadline.
-It is important to meet the schedule you set to ensure the project and presentation are ready by the end of Summer II semester during the first week of August.
+It is important to meet the schedule you set to ensure the project and presentation are ready by the end of the Summer semester during the first week of August.
 A Grade of S(uperior), P(ass) or F(ail) will be given based on the final project report and presentation.

-You must present the results of your project to the Finance faculty and doctoral advisors before the last day of class in Summer II semester during early August.
+You must have an in person presentation of the results of your project to the Finance faculty and doctoral advisors before the last day of class in Summer semester during early August.
 Master's project presentations are normally formal PowerPoint presentations.
-Be sure to provide a copy to Kay Ross at the time of your final presentation.
+Be sure to provide a copy to Joelle Good at the time of your final presentation.

 You will also submit a written report for your project at the time of your presentation.
 The exact format of the written report should be determined with the help of your project advisor.

 Please include your team members' names, your advisor's name and the semester of submission on the cover sheet.
 It is recommended that you include a one paragraph abstract at the beginning of your report.
-In addition to providing a copy of your presentation to Kay Ross, please provide of your final report as well.
+In addition to providing a copy of your presentation to Joelle Good, please provide of your final report as well.